diamondbybold/frontend-test/README-EN.md

 - Sometimes the API server is slow, that being said, think about loading and emptying states throughout your app;
 - We're looking for something that tells us you understand concepts such as events, promises and reactivity and how those concepts are implemented in Javascript;
 - The use of unit tests will be taken into account, but not a probatory factor.
-- Your gir history will be very valuable.
+- Your git history will be very valuable.
 - The code will be evaluated by: semantics, structuring, readibility, size, elegance (amongst other things);

 ### Needed Info